swiftly-solution/documentation/docgen/output/events/gameevents/onbombplanted.md

 ---

 # OnBombPlanted
-This event is triggered when bomb_planted is triggered
+This event is triggered when bomb_planted is triggered.
 ::: tabs
 @tab Lua
 ```lua